Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
+In step 11, we Assign Permissions in OsTicket.
+This is important because the permisions designate who can control and use OsTicket.
+For now, we will allow "everyone" to use OsTicket in our permissions.
+We go to ost-config.php
-In step 11, we Assign Permissions: ost-config.php Disable inheritance -> Remove All
+Disable inheritance -> Remove All
 New Permissions -> Everyone -> All
 </p>